Kamal Hossain: Bangladeshi political career

 U.S. President Gerald Ford (right) speaks with Bangladeshi Foreign Minister Kamal Hossain (center) as Bangladeshi Prime Minister Sheikh Mujibur Rahman (left) looks on.

 Hossain was imprisoned in West Pakistan's Central Prison Haripur during the 1971 Bangladesh War of Independence.
 He was released on 28 December 1971.
 After his release, he accompanied Sheikh Mujibur Rahman to London and New Delhi, followed by a triumphant homecoming in an independent Bangladesh on 10 January 1972.

-Hossain was appointed as the first law minister of the newly formed country.
+Hossain was appointed the first law minister of the newly formed country.
 One of his chief responsibilities was to frame a constitution.
 He was chairman of the Constitution Drafting Committee in the Constituent Assembly of Bangladesh.
 He was 35 years of age at the time, making him one of the youngest constitution drafters in the world.
-Hossain was credited for leading the successful completion of the constitution's drafting process.
-The Constitution of Bangladesh was approved on 4 November 1972 and came into force on 16 December 1971.
+Hossain was credited with leading the successful completion of the constitution's drafting process.
+The Constitution of Bangladesh was approved on 4 November 1972 and came into force on 16 December 1972.
 The constitution included a bill of rights and professed parliamentary government (scrapped in 1975 and restored in 1991).

 However, the constitution also included references to socialism, including language such as "realise through the democratic process a socialist society".
 On socialism, Hossain said "socialism was very much within the democratic framework and not socialism in the sense of communism.
 That, again, I think, is something that in the context of our historical experience from the 1950s, 1960s, and 1970s was the big issue in those days".
 According to Hossain, the Awami League supported social democracy inspired by the politics of the British Labour Party.
 He recounted that socialism was an important political current in South Asia, especially during the 1960s and 1970s.
 For example, the Indian constitution also includes references to socialism.
 The government of post-1971 leader Zulfikar Ali Bhutto embarked on nationalization in Pakistan.
 The Dominion of Ceylon was proclaimed as the Democratic Socialist Republic of Sri Lanka in 1972.

 Hossain served as a Member of Parliament from Dhaka in the Jatiyo Sangshad.
 He became the Foreign Minister of Bangladesh in 1973.
 Hossain secured Bangladesh's admission to the United Nations in 1974.
 The U.S. Secretary of State Henry Kissinger called Hossain "another student of mine".

 Hossain was a signatory to the Delhi Agreement between India, Pakistan and Bangladesh.
 The agreement sought to normalize relations in the subcontinent after the 1971 conflict.
 In the agreement, Pakistan pledged to release interned Bengali families in exchange for the return of PoWs held by India and Bangladesh.
 On dealing with neighboring India, Hossain has said "I had a great equation with Mrs Indira Gandhi and her foreign minister Swaran Singh.
 We discussed the knotty issue of land boundary with so much ease".